opentdf/spec/CONTRIBUTING.md

 Any changes that affect _project_ version must update both `git tag` and the [VERSION](VERSION) file.

+#### Tracking Versions
-Rather than use a changelog, we ask that you use annotated `git tags` when bumping the spec Semver, and use the annotation message to describe the change.
+Rather than use a CHANGELOG file, we ask that you use annotated `git tags` when bumping the spec Semver, and use the annotation message to describe the change.
-> Example: `git tag -a 4.1.0 -m "Spec version 4.1.0 - twiddled a doohickey"`)
+> Example: `git tag -s 4.1.0 -m "Spec version 4.1.0 - twiddled a doohickey"`)

+Please use the raw semver when tagging - no `v4.1.0`, just `4.1.0`

 A list of `git tag` versions and their annotations can be generated at will via `git tag -n`

+To create a CHANGELOG file, run the following command

+`git tag -n --sort=-v:refname > CHANGELOG`

 ## Asking Questions & Submitting Feeback